VerumQuaerite/VerumQuaerite/README.md

 I mainly use rust for my projects.
 I also do a bit of lua, and python.

 *   🚀  I'm currently working on [Personal Project](http://github.com/VerumQuaerite/karat)
-*   🧠  I'm learning Fortran
+*   🧠  I'm learning Fortran and Haskell